hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 shells are only the kinetic energies of projectiles and exclude the energies of the explosives they may or may not carry.

-## Box 6.13 Kinetic energy of projectiles propelled by explosives {.featuretitle}
+Box 6.13 Kinetic energy of projectiles propelled by explosives

 ```{=html}
 <figure>